nginxinc/NGINX-Demos/nginx-hello-nonroot/README.md

 # NGINX webserver ran with non root privilege that serves a simple page containing its hostname, IP address and port as well as the request URI and the local time of the webserver.

-// to validate - The images are uploaded to Docker Hub -- https://hub.docker.com/r/nginxdemos/hello-nonroot/.
+The images are uploaded to Docker Hub -- https://hub.docker.com/r/nginxdemos/hello-nonroot/.

 How to run:
 ```